Child car safety seats required by law

-Today in the United States around 1000 infants and children will be injured in auto crashes – some fatally.
+Today in the United States nearly 1,000 infants and children will be injured in auto crashes — some fatally.
 Research has shown that properly installed car seats can dramatically reduce the risk of serious injury for children in a crash.

-Do you wonder if yours is correctly installed?
+Do you wonder if your child’s safety seat is correctly installed?

-Ohio’s law requires all children to ride in a car seat until they are both 4 years of age and weigh at least 40 pounds*; and in a booster seat until they are 8 years or 4’9″ in height.
-When child seats are used the right way, they are 71% effective in reducing the risk of death to children from a crash.
+Ohio’s law requires all children to ride in a car seat until they are both 4-years-old and weigh at least 40 pounds*; and in a booster seat until they are 8-years-old or 4 feet 9 inches in height.
+When child seats are used the right way, they are 71 percent effective in reducing the risk of death to children from a crash.
 However, studies show that four out of five car seats are used or installed incorrectly.

-* 4 years & 40 lbs are the minimum requirements.
-Children are safest when they remain in the 5-point harness to it’s maximum weight limit (printed on the side of most car seats).
+* 4 years and 40 pounds are the minimum requirements.
+Children are safest when they remain in the five-point harness to its maximum weight limit (printed on the side of most car seats).

-Jackson Township offers Car Seat Checks.
-Please call 875-5588, or email email@example.com to schedule your Car Seat Check.
+Jackson Township Division of Fire offers car seat safety checks.
+Call (614) 875-5588, or e-mail email@example.com to schedule.
 You will be advised to bring your child along, if possible, as well as your vehicle and car seat manuals.
 Jackson Township does not provide car seats.

 Booster Seats and Seat Belts

-- Your children don’t wear your clothes (unless they are playing dress-up).
+- Your children do not wear your clothes (unless they are playing dress-up).

-- Your children don’t drive your car (until they reach an appropriate age).
+- Your children do not drive your car (until they reach an appropriate age).

-- Your children don’t go to high school (until they finish grade school).
+- Your children do not go to high school (until they finish grade school).

-- Your children don’t wear your seat belt (until it fits).
+- Your children do not wear your seat belt (until it fits).

 When can your kids use a seat belt?

-Ohio law now requires that children under 8 years old, or who are not yet 4′ 9″ in height, use a belt-positioning booster seat with a lap/ shoulder seat belt.
+Ohio law now requires that children under 8 years old, or who are not yet 4 feet and 9 inches in height, use a belt-positioning booster seat with a lap/ shoulder seat belt.
 A booster seat raises the child’s seated height which allows the belt system to comfortably and safely rest across their body.
-Use these six steps to determining if it is okay to move your child out of a child safety seat.
+Use these six steps to determining if it is OK to move your child out of a child safety seat.

 Does it fit?